What Is Nursing Informatics? Overview and FAQ

 What Is Nursing Informatics?

-The American Nurses Association (ANA) defines NI as “the specialty that integrates nursing science with multiple information and analytical sciences to identify, define, manage and communicate data, information, knowledge and wisdom in nursing practice.”
+Professionals at the American Nurses Association (ANA) define nursing informatics as “the specialty that integrates nursing science with multiple information and analytical sciences to identify, define, manage and communicate data, information, knowledge and wisdom in nursing practice.”
 In other words, the field of NI fuses technology with nursing practice.
 NI specialists are the bridge between the worlds of clinical nursing practice and information technology (IT) and are experts in understanding the needs and capabilities of both.

 Information technology is a valuable resource for healthcare organizations and when used effectively, it positively impacts all aspects of nursing, including clinical nursing, management, research, and education.
 At its core, the goal of NI is to improve patient care and outcomes through data and technology.